matkins216/recipe-book-REACT-FullStack/README.md

 ##  Next Steps for the Future:
 - - -
  In the future I would like to:
-   1. Save Recipes from other Users to a personal recipe book
+   1. Save recipes from other Users to a personal recipe book
-   2. Recipes that are private and can't be viewed publicly
+   2. Have recipes that are private and can't be viewed publicly
-   3. Edit Recipes
+   3. Edit recipes
-   4. Delete Recipes
+   4. Delete recipes
-   5. Share Recipe
+   5. Share recipe